TJCAJ/tnl/Test.md

 ## Responsive characteristics

-All pages were checked using Google Dev tools to make sure they were compatible on desktops, tablets and mobiles.
+All pages were checked using Google Dev tools to make sure they were compatible on desktops, tablets and mobiles, to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design.
 It was also tested using a MacBook Pro with external LG 5K screen, an iPad as well as in iPhone to make sure the website worked correctly.

+Steps to test:

+Open browser and navigate to The Nut Low
+Open the developer tools (right click and inspect)
+Set to responsive and decrease width to 320px
+Set the zoom to 50%
+Click and drag the responsive window to maximum width

 ## Browsers